Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Methodology

 \subsection{General Approach}

 Our methodology seeks to construct interpretable decision functions that map spectroscopic redshift to astrophysical class membership.
 Specifically, we learn continuous score functions $s(z)$ that take the redshift $z$ as input and produce a scalar score predictive of the underlying object class.
 Two optimized thresholds, $t_1$ and $t_2$ (where $t_1 < t_2$), are used to convert the continuous score into discrete class labels.
-This process follows the decision manifold described in Eq.~\ref{eq:decision_manifold}.
+This process follows the decision manifold described in the following equation:

 This formulation allows each symbolic regression method to express class separation through a compact analytic function, while preserving a transparent and physically interpretable decision structure.
-Unlike traditional black-box classifiers that rely on high-dimensional softmax layers, this one-dimensional scoring manifold forces the frameworks to discover the natural ordering of astrophysical populations along the redshift axis—beginning with nearby Galactic stars at $z \approx 0$ and extending to high-redshift quasars at $z > 2$.
+Unlike traditional black-box classifiers that rely on high-dimensional softmax layers, this one-dimensional scoring manifold forces the frameworks to discover the natural ordering of astrophysical populations along the redshift axis-beginning with nearby Galactic stars at $z \approx 0$ and extending to high-redshift quasars at $z > 2$.

 By restricting the input to a single physically meaningful parameter, we isolate the representational capacity of each symbolic framework and evaluate its ability to capture the non-linear boundaries between populations using mathematically concise expressions.